 - Guide clients through transitional crises such as divorce or death

-- Identify problematic relational or behavioural patterns and suggest ways to step out of them or manage them
+- Identify problematic relational or behavioral patterns and suggest ways to step out of them or manage them

-- Help substitute dysfunctional behaviours with constructive and positive alternatives
+- Help substitute dysfunctional behaviors with constructive and positive alternatives

 - Take a holistic mind, body, and soul approach to wellness

 Family therapy can help your loved ones and improve your relationship with your partner, children, parents, siblings, and other family members.
 Family counselling is not a substitute or a replacement for individual therapy for any of your family members.